voxpupuli/puppet-blacksmith/README.md

 #### Configuring to push a module to the Puppet Forge

 Configure your credentials in `~/.puppetforge.yml`.
-You will need to generate a Forge API key on your user profile page.
+Forge API keys may be created and revoked from a user's profile on the [Forge website](https://forge.puppet.com/), where other profile details are managed.

 ```yaml
 ---